 - Determine how to control and document change requests against the scope statement.

-ProjectManager.com For Tracking and Reporting on Your Scope Management Plan
+ProjectManager Can Track and Report on Your Scope Management Plan

-There are many points in the development of your scope management plan where ProjectManager.com can make the process easier and more effective.
-For starters, we have a free work breakdown structure template that can help you collect all the tasks that make up your project.
+There are many points in the development of your scope management plan where ProjectManager can make the process easier and more effective.

 Gantt Charts for Scheduling

-Because some tasks can’t start until the task before them has finished, these dependent tasks can be easily linked on the Gantt chart.
+Because some tasks can’t start until the task before they have finished, these dependent tasks can be easily linked on the Gantt chart.
 Setting up dependent tasks can go a long way when it comes to preventing scope creep.

 Dashboards for Tracking